South Sudan: third time is a Charm!

 The early 1990s were exceptionally prosperous to the former communists who have gained from the windfall of the demise of the USSR.
 However, the level of embrace to the global new liberal market economy led to the unruly collapse of the market and introduced Russians to the reality of free market corrections that spared nothing on its way, whether rich or poor; hence, social stratification or restructuring of society in Russia highly deepened.
 Those who have made huge sums of money through the stock market found themselves, either at the bottomless pit of the new demon (free market, class dominated social order) or highly protected from it all, through their continued connections to the powerful within the Russian Federation.

 Now, like Russia, the new super-rich in South Sudan can be associated in the same parallel.
-Those who are currently enjoying the riches of the nation are either political operatives of the SPLM, whose wealth and fame, in most cases came about with the Comprehensive Peace Agreement (CPA) or following thereafter.
-Like Russia too, the elite in South Sudan or the rich have strong ties to the ruling party, as such, won favorable terms by which they were able to gain access to unprecedented amount of riches.
+Those who are currently enjoying the riches of the nation are either political operatives of the SPLM, whose wealth and fame, in most cases, came about with the Comprehensive Peace Agreement (CPA) or following thereafter.
+Like Russia, too, the elite in South Sudan or the rich have strong ties to the ruling party, and as such won favorable terms by which they were able to gain access to an unprecedented amount of riches.

 On the other hand, rural population have been largely abandoned in the unintended endeavor of social stratification, where majority of the population reside; with limited access to equitable share of the national wealth and a heavy burden of the national problems, such as insecurity, famine, disease and lack of means to extricate themselves from their predicaments.
 It is clear the disparity between urban/rural and rich and poor will likely continue to negatively affect social stratification and allocation of resources, if not adequately addressed, to correct the imbalance in the between the rural/urban centres divide and especially, the ones who are connected within the system.
 As the social stratification continue to take roots, concerted efforts by policy makers to balance the divide through well crafted policies, to put a human face to the disparity that is growing in South Sudan, insecurity and other social problems will continue to dominate our moral consciousness.